Institutional Review Board (IRB) proposals

 CITI/Human Subjects training certification

-- It is best practice according to J-PAL Research Protocols that all research key personnel on a project receive CITI human subjects training.
-As stated above, this is required if MIT is the main IRB of record, and all J-PAL research staff must also complete this training.
+- IRBs have different requirements as to which study personnel must receive CITI human subjects training and certificates, though requiring it of key personnel is common.
+As stated above, CITI training is required if MIT is the main IRB of record and of all J-PAL research staff.
 All US research institutions require human subjects training of their staff.

 - You can do one of these two: